jamesw201/assignment-backend/README.md

 ### Data Pipeline

 #### URLFrontier
+Summary: gets the URLs needed for the pipeline and puts them into queues for processing.

 - calls the /api/urls/unvisited endpoint to get URLs for processing
 - extracts links from urls
 - places Tasks on a Queue which manages the 'politeness' of the app by adding a delay and concurrency limit

 #### Downloader
+Summary: processes a URL when the queue executes it, extracting csv files and inserting them into the Database.

 - extracts csv links from secondary pages
 - parses csv into SpendTransactions and writes to the spend_transactions table

 ### APIs
+#### audits
+- returns transactions sent to the deadletter table

 #### suppliers
 - adds the top-suppliers endpoint to the existing endpoints